orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 ---
 search:
-   keywords: ['orientdb neo4j import', 'neo4j', 'import', 'migration']
+   keywords: ['neo4j to orientdb importer', 'neo4j', 'import', 'migration']
 ---

-# OrientDB's Neo4j Importer
+# Neo4j to OrientDB Importer

-The OrientDB's Neo4j Importer is a tool that can help you importing in a quick way a Neo4j graph database into OrientDB.
+The _Neo4j to OrientDB Importer_ is a tool that can help you importing in a quick way a Neo4j graph database into OrientDB.

 Imported Neo4j items are: